ddj116/trick/share/trick/virgo/README.md

 [YAML](https://yaml.org/) provides a handy way to define python dictionaries and track them as code in a human-readable form.
 Note that YAML is not required to use VIRGO but you will need to provide VIRGO with a **scene dictionary** which fully defines the scene that will be rendered.
 The terms **scene**, **yaml file**, and **dictionary** may be used interchangeably in VIRGO documentation - ultimately they all refer to the same thing.

-Here we provide a YAML file template which describes in immense detail the sections of the scene recognized by the VIRGO framework.
+Here we provide a YAML file template which describes in immense detail the sections of the scene dictionary recognized by the VIRGO framework.
 Use this reference in combination with `examples/*/scene.yml` as a starting point for setting up your scene.
 If you are unfamiliar with python dictionaries and how YAML can represent nested data structures we recommend you go through [this YAML tutorial](https://www.cloudbees.com/blog/yaml-tutorial-everything-you-need-get-started) before reading further.

 ```yaml
 name:           # Optional string containing name of this scene